anoma/nspec/docs/arch/node/types/engine_behaviour.juvix.md

 !!! todo "cf. monadic effect descriptions >=v0.2"

     As brainstormed *today*,
-    engine IDs could naturally be genrately freshly, by use of monads;
+    engine IDs could naturally be generated freshly, by use of monads;
     as we are talking about monads,
-    `ActionExec` would deseve a thorough overhaul:
+    `ActionExec` would deserve a thorough overhaul:

     - proper monadic "task execution" instead of the list of actions, of which there may be only one as a reaction